MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTrustedApplicationPool.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-It is recommended that the computers that are running trusted applications within a Microsoft Lync Server 2010 deployment be added to a separate pool that is only for trusted applications.
+We recommend that the computers that are running trusted applications within a Skype for Business Server deployment be added to a separate pool that is only for trusted applications.
 However, you can add trusted application computers to an existing pool that is also used for other purposes.
-The Set-CsTrustedApplicationPool cmdlet modifies the settings for an existing trusted application pool.
+The `Set-CsTrustedApplicationPool` cmdlet modifies the settings for an existing trusted application pool.
 Note that you can't modify the computers that are associated with a pool by using this cmdlet; you must use the CsTrustedApplicationComputer cmdlets to do that.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsTrustedApplicationPool cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsTrustedApplicationPool"}

-**Below Content Applies To:** Lync Server 2013

-We recommend that the computers that are running trusted applications within a Lync Server deployment be added to a separate pool that is only for trusted applications.
-However, you can add trusted application computers to an existing pool that is also used for other purposes.
-The Set-CsTrustedApplicationPool cmdlet modifies the settings for an existing trusted application pool.
-Note that you can't modify the computers that are associated with a pool by using this cmdlet; you must use the CsTrustedApplicationComputer cmdlets to do that.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsTrustedApplicationPool cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsTrustedApplicationPool"}

-**Below Content Applies To:** Skype for Business Server 2015

-We recommend that the computers that are running trusted applications within a Skype for Business Server 2015 deployment be added to a separate pool that is only for trusted applications.
-However, you can add trusted application computers to an existing pool that is also used for other purposes.
-The Set-CsTrustedApplicationPool cmdlet modifies the settings for an existing trusted application pool.
-Note that you can't modify the computers that are associated with a pool by using this cmdlet; you must use the CsTrustedApplicationComputer cmdlets to do that.

 ## EXAMPLES

-### -------------------------- Example 1 ------------------------ (Lync Server 2010)
+### -------------------------- Example 1 ------------------------
 ```
 Set-CsTrustedApplicationPool -Identity TrustPool.litwareinc.com -OutboundOnly $True
 ```